TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-infinite-scrolling.md

 We need to scroll the control after it's been rendered.
 In modern React, that means using an [effect](https://react.dev/reference/react/useEffect).
 An effect is code that React runs after the component has been rendered.

-I could use the normal [`useEffect`](https://react.dev/reference/react/useEffect) but that would mean that the component would end up rendering twice.
+I could use the normal [`useEffect`](https://react.dev/reference/react/useEffect) but that means the component will end up rendering twice.
 The user will see a visual "flash" if the browser paints both renders.
 React provides [`useLayoutEffect`](https://react.dev/reference/react/useLayoutEffect) for this kind of use case.
 It works like `useEffect` except that React ensures that the effect code, together with any state changes and renders triggered by it, complete before the browser paints.

 We just need to work out how to keep track of the required scroll until the effect is triggered.
 We need to stash that information somewhere in the event handler and then retrieve it during the effect.
 In modern React the only choice is [state](https://react.dev/reference/react/useState) or a [ref](https://react.dev/reference/react/useRef).